bbrk24/Trilangle/wasm/README.md

 These files are transpiled to index.js and index.css respectively.

-## pre.js
+## worker.coffee

 This file is used in a worker.
 It deals with the webassembly code directly.
-It is minified and optimized before its inclusion in the website.
+The output JavaScript is minified and optimized before its inclusion in the website.

 [1]: ../README.md#compiling-for-the-web